MapStory/mapstory-community/README.md

 This repository is dedicated to maintaining an evolving Product Vision and Roadmap for MapStory.

+See [roadmap.md](roadmap.md) for the main Roadmap document.

 If you're interested in Developer docs associated with MapStory.org, you should see the Wiki in the main [MapStory repo] (https://github.com/MapStory/mapstory/wiki).

-See [roadmap.md](roadmap.md) for the main Roadmap document.

-The [items/](items/) folder contains the actual details on the tasks for the roadmap.
-To read those it is best to just follow the links from the roadmap, as the items will then be ordered properly.

 ### Adding to the roadmap